colinjeremie/news-beautifier/README.md

 ## Synopsis

 NewsBeautifier is an app who allows you to follow your favorite news.
-Built in material design you can subscribe or unsubscribe to existing RSS feeds or you can add your own ones.
+Built into material design you can subscribe or unsubscribe to existing RSS feeds or you can add your own ones.
 A Stack widget has been created for a quick preview of your latest articles

 ## Installation